 The CID – Centre d’Innovation et de Design (Center for innovation and design) at Grand Hornu is a cultural center established to promote contemporary design.

 cover image: view of the Cathedral at Grand Hornu © Grand-Hornu Images

 History and site

 The Grand Hornu is a former mining complex now converted into one of the most important centers for contemporary culture in Belgium.
-Located at short distance from the cities of Mons and Valenciennes, the neoclassical building complex of the Grand Hornu, a listed UNESCO World Heritage Site from 2012, was built between 1810 and 1830 by entrepreneur Henri De Gorge as an “ideal industrial city”.
+Located at a short distance from the cities of Mons and Valenciennes, the neoclassical building complex of the Grand Hornu, a listed UNESCO World Heritage Site from 2012, was built between 1810 and 1830 by entrepreneur Henri De Gorge as an “ideal industrial city”.

-Indeed, the mining complex, based on utopian principles, along with factories and offices, included 450 houses for miners, each with a private garden, a school, an hospital, public spaces, a library, and a ballroom.
+Indeed, the mining complex, based on utopian principles, along with factories and offices, included 450 houses for miners, each with a private garden, a school, a hospital, public spaces, a library, and a ballroom.

 What to see at the CID Grand Hornu

 In the mid-fifties, the mining activity ceased, and from the 1970s the process to convert the complex into a cultural venue began.

 In the 1980s the non-profit association “Grand-Hornu Images”, now CID, was established in the place to promote culture and tourism on the site by organizing temporary exhibitions, mostly focused on the relationship between art and industry, as well as between product design and applied arts.